astroandes/tololo-lya-fit/paper/referee.md

 Reply.
 The quoted values for the chi^2 are correct.
 The low statistical value means that the two distributions (observed and simulated) are indeed not the same.
-But we don't expect them to be the same because we don't expect reality to have the same simplified description that we have in our models.
+But we don't expect them to be the same because we don't expect this galaxy to have the same simplified description that we have in our models.

 The value of these fits does not lie on the basis of its statistical significance, but in it's ability to reproduce for the first time the broad features of the observed galaxy.
 Their value is in the physical insight they provide into the physical processes shaping the Lyalpha line.

-This was succintly put by George Box when he wrote that "All models are wrong but some are useful", or in a more extended quote from him "Now it would be very remarkable if any system existing in the real world could be exactly represented by any simple model.
+This was succintly put by George Box when he wrote that "All models are wrong but some are useful", or in a more extended quote from him:
+"Now it would be very remarkable if any system existing in the real world could be exactly represented by any simple model.
 However, cunningly chosen parsimonious models often do provide remarkably